She is the wander, rambler, strolling player. Sometimes she would like to be a settler, but, curiosity...and

-Hand-painted Jamaica - is a documentary photography project that explores the visual landscape of Jamaica through graffiti (daubed scribblings, writings and drawings, sign-painting and street art found across the Island.
+Hand-painted Jamaica - is a long term documentary photography project that explores the visual landscape of Jamaica through graffiti (daubed scribblings, writings and drawings, sign-painting and street art found across the Island.
 The original work includes interviews with contemporary sign and mural artists in Jamaica's.